Bigrob7605/VPT-101/README.md

 We're open-sourcing the research framework for vault-based nanoplastic detoxification to accelerate global scientific collaboration.
 This is about empowering researchers worldwide with tools, protocols, and data - not bypassing safety or regulation.

-**Why Now?** 77% of humans now have detectable nanoplastics in blood, brain, or placenta.
-No therapy existed—until now.

 ## 🚀 Quick Start for Researchers

 **Download the Research Package:**